Information on the National Vaccine Injury Compensation Program (VICP)

 Vaccines rarely cause injury, but if you have suffered a reaction/injury after getting one of the vaccines listed above, the experienced team of vaccine lawyers at Ramos Law is ready to guide you through the legal process to help get you the compensation you deserve.

-Fill out our form as soon as possible so we can provide a no-cost evaluation of your claim and determine if you are eligible for the VICP
+Fill out our form as soon as possible so our personal injury attorneys in Colorado and Arizona can provide a no-cost evaluation of your claim and determine if you are eligible for the VICP.

 In The News